Sinhala script: History

-The Sinhala script is a Brahmi derivate and was imported from Northern India around the 3rd century BCE.
+The Sinhala script is a Brahmi derivate and was thought to have been imported from Northern India around the 3rd century BCE.
 It developed in a complex manner, partly independently but also strongly influenced by South Indian scripts at various stages, manifestly influenced by the early Grantha script.
-Pottery from the 6th century BCE has been found in Anuradhapura with lithic inscriptions dating from the 2nd century BCE written in Prakrit.
+Pottery from the 6th century BCE has been found in Anuradhapura with lithic Brahmi inscriptions written in Helu Prakrit.
+It has caused debate as to whether Ceylonese Brahmi influenced Brahmi in the Indian mainland.

-Medieval Sinhalese, which emerged around 750 AD, is marked by very strong influence from the Grantha script.
+Medieval Sinhalese, which emerged around 750 AD, which is thought to be derived from Grantha script.
+Although, it has to be noted that between the Proto-Sinhalese and the Medieval Sinhalese that the found inscriptions are radically different, thus, it looks like a break.
+However, according to the author Diringer a new script which has been derived from the Grantha script "was also later employed for official inscriptions".
 Subsequently, Medieval (and modern) Sinhalese resemble the South Indian scripts.
-By the 9th century CE, literature written in the Sinhala script had emerged and the script began to be used in other contexts.
+The earliest surviving literature is from the 9th century CE, by this time around the script became more prevalent and was used in other contexts as well.
 For instance, the Buddhist literature of the Theravada-Buddhists of Sri Lanka, written in Pali, used Sinhala script.

 Modern Sinhalese emerged in the 13th century and is marked by the composition of the grammar book Sidat Sangara.
 In 1736, the Dutch were the first to print with Sinhala type on the island.
 The resulting type followed the features of the native Sinhala script used on palm leaves.
-The Dutch created type was monolinear and geometric in fashion, with no separation between words in early documents.
+The type created by the Dutch was monolinear and geometric in fashion, with no separation between words in early documents.
 During the second half of the 19th century, during the colonial period, a new style of Sinhala letterforms emerged in opposition to the monolinear and geometric form that used high contrast and had varied thicknesses.
 This high contrast type gradually replaced the monolinear type as the preferred style and continues to be used in the present day.
 The high contrast style is still preferred for text typesetting in printed newspapers, books, and magazines in Sri Lanka.

 Today, the alphabet is used by over 16 million people to write Sinhala in very diverse contexts, such as newspapers, TV commercials, government announcements, graffiti, and schoolbooks.

 Sinhala is the main language written in this script, but rare instances of its use for writing Sri Lanka Malay have been recorded.